videohomesystem/serverfastinstall/README.md

-# serverfastinstall
+# Fast server Installation
-Fast server configuration
+For fast start VPN server with 3x-ui, use this repo